CS 1400: Fundamentals of Programming

 An optional textbook (mentioned above) will help you better understand the material taught.
 Use of this book is recommended.
 There are several other suggested reading materials on the course website.

 Most weeks will require a homework assignment to be completed.
 These will be programs that you create outside of class.
 You will either pass these off with a lab assistant or your instructor.
 This programs will be graded on correct functionality.
 Incorrect programs will not receive credit.

 It is important that you start early and get each of your assignments done before its due date.
 Many problems will take much longer to solve in a single sitting than in many shorter sessions.
 Give yourself time to think; sleep on difficult problems.
 Finish early so you can go back and refine your initial approach.

 Assignments are due on the date listed in the schedule, and must be passed off to the instructor or a lab assistant for the course.
 This means that you must reserve time to pass it off at a suitable time before the end of the day it is due.

-A set of drills will be required to be completed every week.
+A set of drills and quizzes will be required to be completed every week.
 These will be small programs that accomplish simple tasks.
 We will be using the Code Grinder system to complete these tasks.
 Most drills are quick, but each set will have many drills, so start early and complete them all.
-The Code Grinder system will automatically grade your drills and enter the score into Canvas.
+These will be graded automatically.

 You will be required to actively participate in class lectures and discussions.
+Activities in class will contribute to your grade, and cannot be made up outside of class.
 Your instructor will explain how to be an active participant.

-There will be a midterm exam and a comprehensive final exam.
+There will be two exams and a comprehensive final exam.
 The exams will consist of questions similar to the quizzes.